callmelazarus/leetcode-codewars-journey/README.md

 1. merge two sorted list - easy
 2. best time to buy sell stock - easy
-3. valid palindrome - easy
+3. valid palindrome - easy (did not copmlete, struggling with character fixing)

-By going thru the challenge...no matter how far I get.
 **Reflection:**

 - Linked lists are made up of nodes, that point to other nodes.
 Each node has both a value, and a pointer to the subsequent node.